manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 mantico+  1956  0.6  0.0 392744  2664 ?
 Sl   11:02   0:00 /usr/bin/searchd --config /etc/manticoresearch/manticore.conf --coredump
 ```

-* make sure that your OS allows you to save coredumps: `/proc/sys/kernel/core_pattern` should be non-empty - it is where it will save them.
+* make sure that your OS allows you to save coredumps: `/proc/sys/kernel/core_pattern` should be non-empty - this is where it will save them.
 If you do:
 ```
 echo "/cores/core.%e.%p.%h.%t" > /proc/sys/kernel/core_pattern
 ```